filipenatanael/C_Project/README.md

 * [Strings Samples Manipulation] - Some example of how we can handle strings
 * [Struct Exercises 1] - C Structure with examples
-* [FIle Manipulation] - Using C Language to manipulate files
+* [File Manipulation] - Using C Language to manipulate files
+* [Manipulation Binary Files] - How can we work using binary files